md00647/Dissertation/README.md

       (1) Install all of the packages using "install.packages()" before running the library() statements.
       (2) Produce a csv file named "Dataset_Paths" with 2 columns: "Dataset_Names" and "Path".
 In this file, you will have each phenotype dataset you could compare and its corresponding file path in your computer.
+      (3) Ensure that all of your datasets are aligned and follow this order of variables: SNP; EA; NEA; Dataset; Gene